akanshajainn/Basic-Guide-to-NLP/README.md

 # Basic Guide to NLP
 This repository contains a Jupyter notebook with sample python codes for basic to major NLP problems faced when dealing with text.
+There's one more repo specifically based on NLTK library for NLP tasks https://github.com/akanshajainn/NLTK-with-Python3

 All the codes are successfully runnning in python 3 as of now.